Bumgarner pitches Giants past Athletics in Bay Bridge Series

-SAN FRANCISCO (AP) — Madison Bumgarner struck out nine over seven innings and outdueled fellow left-hander Brett Anderson, pitching the San Francisco Giants past the Oakland Athletics 3-2 on Tuesday night despite a late threat.
+Bumgarner struck out nine over seven innings and outdueled fellow left-hander Brett Anderson, pitching San Francisco past the Oakland Athletics 3-2 on Tuesday night despite a late threat.

+Bumgarner (8-7), 5-0 over his last 10 starts with the Giants going 9-1, allowed two hits and didn’t walk a batter for the sixth time this year.
+He also laid down a sacrifice bunt in the seventh that led to pinch-hitter Scooter Gennett’s sacrifice fly and a key insurance run.

+“Bum helped win that game with the bunt,” manager Bruce Bochy said.

 Evan Longoria and Kevin Pillar each hit RBI doubles during a string of three straight two-out doubles by the Giants in the sixth against Anderson (10-8).